Accession 2003.006, 2003.015 and 2017.031 (filed together under Accession 2003.006

 During World War II, Penner did alternative service as a conscientious objector (1943-1945), planting trees at Vancouver Island’s C2 Camp; working on the Alvin/Isaac Culp farm in Vineland Station, Ontario; and at Canada Packers in Toronto.
 He was ordained to the Gospel ministry by the Kitchener MB Church in 1954 and served in two MB home mission fields (Lindal, Manitoba – 1955-1957 and Toronto – 1962-1964).
 He taught at East Chilliwack Bible School (1957-1959) and Mennonite Educational Institute (Clearbrook, BC – 1959-1960), Mount Allison University (Sackville, New Brunswick, 1965-1992).
 He left the ordained ministry for university life, and focussed on British India, British, and European history, including Russian and Soviet history.
 In retirement, he also taught history at Lithuania Christian College, Klaipeda (the former Memel) briefly in 1997.

 Penner wrote and published throughout his life.
 He was a frequent contributor of reviews and articles to MB and inter-Mennonite papers and other journals.
 He published various books: Reaching the Otherwise Unreached (1959), Robert Needham Cust: A Personal Biography (1987), The Patronage Bureaucracy in North India: the Robert M. Bird and James Thomason School, 1820-1870 (1986), No Longer at Arm’s Length: MB Church Planting in Canada– 1883 to 1983 (1987), The Chignecto ‘Connexion’: The History of Sackville Methodist/United Church, 1772 to 1990 (1990), Russians, North Americans, and Telugus: The MB Mission in India, 1885-1975 (1997); and edited two other books on British India, 1983, 1984.
-Another book is underway: the history of the Rotary Club of Calgary South for its 50th anniversary to be observed in 2005, a history of Grace Presbyterian Church, Calgary (1905-2005), published in 2008, celebrating the that church’s first one hundred years. and then, in 2016, he published his autobiography under the title: A Time to be Born.
+He has also published the history of the Rotary Club of Calgary South for its 50th anniversary, observed in 2005, a history of Grace Presbyterian Church, Calgary (1905-2005), published in 2008, celebrating the that church’s first one hundred years. and then, in 2016, he published his autobiography under the title: A Time to be Born.
 Memoir of a Canadian Mennonite.

 Penner’s service record includes fostering the Anabaptist presence of Mennonites in the Atlantic Provinces (MAP) and helping to establish the Terry Fox Run for Cancer Research in Sackville, New Brunswick; sitting on the Boards of Mennonite Publishing Service (1981-1990), Westmorland Historical Society (President 1975-1977), Rotary Club (Sackville), Mennonite Historical Society of Alberta, American Historical Society of Germans from Russia (Calgary Branch), and Canadian Mennonite Encyclopedia Online.
 He has also done volunteer service in Lithuania and taught English as a Second Language in Barnaul, Altai, Western Siberia.
 In 2000, Penner was made an “honorary Calgarian,” in a White Hat Ceremony.